Chell0/Chell0/README.md

 # Hi there 👋

 - I'm Machel Odhiambo!
-I looove software development from design, features and hardware, to be specific iOS.
+A dedicated software engineer with a strong passion for building innovative and user-friendly applications.
+My journey in tech began with a fascination for how code can solve real-world problems and create impactful digital experiences.

 ## About Me

-- I tried web development, took a break, now am **BACK** with a deliberate intention to learn, build and grow.
+-

 ## Technical Skills 🛠️